 The Veteran's claim for nonservice-connected pension benefits is granted with an effective date of August 6, 2012.
-The decision also states that no earlier effective date can be given.
+The decision was based on his service-connected disabilities and not a new condition.

-The deciding factor: The Veteran met the requirements for nonservice-connected pension benefits on August 6, 2012, and his claim was resolved in his favor.
+The deciding factor: The Veteran met the requirements for nonservice-connected pension benefits at the time he filed his informal claim in August 2012.

 - Claimed conditions